datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/github-api.md

     The GitHub API has [rate limits](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting){target=_blank}.
     Once you exceed a certain number of requests in a specific period, GitHub returns an error.

-## How to Connect DataDistillr to Github
+## How to Connect DataDistillr to GitHub
-To set up a data source connection for Github, you will need to have:
+To set up a data source connection for GitHub, you will need to have:

 - A unique [name](#name) for your data source connection to be used in queries.